-“Well, the college helps a lot with getting our foot into the door in whatever area we’re looking at, especially if it’s somewhere in the city.”
-Said Madyson Olson, 19, a second-year graphic design student from RRC.
+“Well, the college helps a lot with getting our foot into the door in whatever area we’re looking at, especially if it’s somewhere in the city,” said Madyson Olson, 19, a second-year graphic design student at RRC.

 Many programs within the college take part in Co-op Education.
 RRC’s website defines Co-op Education as a program that “integrates a student’s academic studies with work experience in co-operative education employer organizations.”
 More often than not, this puts students somewhere they want to be, giving them the chance to make their mark.

 “You really learn so much in the few weeks that you’re at school.
-Then you go back to work with more knowledge and you’re a more valuable member of your work team.” says Seth Joyal, 20, a carpentry apprentice from RRC, working on his second level.
+Then you go back to work with more knowledge and you’re a more valuable member of your work team,” said Seth Joyal, 20, a carpentry apprentice from RRC, working on his second level.

 A report from the National Centre for Universities and Business in 2014 showed that there are benefits for the students, the institutions, and the employers involved in the placement.
 Students gain knowledge and confidence, institutions gain a positive reputation and build their network, and employers gain resources and find potential employees.